anuragrao04/anuragrao04/README.md

 # Hi there!
 I'm Anurag

 ## ⚡️ About Me:
 I am a developer exploring my interests.
-I've worked with Python and Qt framework and I am working on Svelte and Flutter.
+I've worked with Python and the Qt framework.
+I am working on Svelte and Flutter.
 I am looking to learn Rust and other memory efficient fast languages

 ## 🌐 Socials: